adrase/gsi_map_tiles/readme.md

-###Simple script for collecting map tile from japanese gsi map service
+### Simple script for collecting map tile from japanese gsi map service
 Idea was simple - collect japanese map tiles and join them into one, big fancy map.
-If you have enough disk space and time you can make a detailed, wall size map of Mount Fuji ;) However, I limited myself to A1 size picture.
+If you have enough disk space and time you can make a detailed, kanji labelled, wall size map of Mount Fuji ;) However, I limited myself to A1 size picture.

 Single map tile looks like this:
 ![](https://maps.gsi.go.jp/xyz/std/15/29265/12345.png)